eliakip/Eliakim-Xmd/README.md

 ## 🏠 Overview

-**ELIAKIM XMD** is a powerful bot solution created by **ELIAKIM KIPLAGAT**.
+**ELIAKIM XMD** is a powerful bot solution created by **ELIAKIM TECH**.
 It's designed to be multi-platform, scalable, and efficient for handling user interactions on popular messaging platforms like WhatsApp and Telegram.
 The bot features multi-language support, ride-booking capabilities, and real-time status tracking for enhanced user engagement.

 ---